jakelashbrook/discover-penwith/README.md

 footer- this has been resolved with a simple white inline style rule of a white border-top being added to the footer element on the explore page.
 6. HTML Sections need to be distinguished for SEO- section and main tags Added to explore.html page.
+7. Throughout the design process I've been trying to modify my Javascript code so that the info windows close when another is clicked, I have not worked out a solution to this so far- but have made it the number 1 priority for the second release.

 **Join In Page Testing:**
 1. All links on the #JOIN IN page working correctly.